Operator models for meromorphic functions of bounded type: Model relations on Krein spaces

 To this end, we first note that $k_1=1+k_2$, which means that $D_w(k_1)=D_w(k_2)$.
 Consequently, it follows that

 where we have used the multiplication identity of $D_w$ and

 A similar calculation shows that \eqref{ForUnterschied} is also valid for functions in the negative part of $\mathcal{L}(f)$, which is $ k_2 \cdot \mathcal{L}(-q_2)$.
-This concludes our proof. \end{proof} A similar idea also allows us to prove the ``converse`` of Theorem \ref{Thrm:orthcoup}.
-This, and the preceding results, are summarized in the following theorem:
+This concludes our proof. \end{proof} A similar idea also allows us to prove the ``converse'' of Theorem \ref{Thrm:orthcoup}.